-Only the course/clerkship director may excuse a student from a course/clerkship, not a site director, clerkship coordinator, supervising faculty or housestaff.
+Only the course/clerkship director may excuse a student from a course/clerkship, and not a site director, clerkship coordinator, supervising faculty or housestaff.
 All absences must be reported by students via the online Absence Reporting System.
+Any absences not reported prior to absence occurring via the Absence Reporting System are considered unexcused and constitute a breach of professional conduct.